adaszko/complgen/README.md

  * Generates working completion scripts for `bash` and `fish`.  `zsh` can use `bash` script [via bash compatibility mode](https://stackoverflow.com/a/8492043).

- * The generated script can be huge because the DFA isn't optimal (yet).

 # Syntax

 See the [subdirectory](usage/) for examples.